Bayesian Matrix Decomposition and Applications: Regular Univariate Models and Conjugacy

-\paragraph{Joint conjugate prior for the Gaussian mean and variance (under NIG).} The normal-inverse-Gamma defines an equivalent prior over the mean and variance parameters of a Gaussian distribution as the normal-Gamma prior, but is sometimes more convenient than the latter one.
+\paragrapharrow{Joint conjugate prior for the Gaussian mean and variance (NIG model).} The normal–inverse-Gamma distribution provides an equivalent formulation to the normal–Gamma prior, but expressed in terms of variance rather than precision.
+This parameterization is often more convenient when working directly with variance.
 Similar to the normal-Gamma prior, when the variance and mean parameters of the Gaussian distribution are not fixed with $N$ data points $\mathcalX=\{x_1, x_2, \ldots, x_N\}$ drawn i.i.d. from a normal distribution with mean $\mu$ and variance $\sigma^2$.
 The normal-inverse-Gamma $\normalinversegamma(m_0, \kappa_0, r_0, \lambda_0)$ with $m_0\in\real$ and $r_0, \lambda_0, \kappa_0\in\real_+$ is a joint distribution on $\mu, \sigma^2$ by letting

 With this prior, $\mu$ and $\sigma^2$ decouple, and the posterior conditional densities of $\mu$ and $\sigma^2$ are Gaussian and inverse-Gamma, respectively.
-The joint p.d.f of NIG prior can be expressed as
+The joint p.d.f of the NIG prior can be expressed as

 Again, by Bayes' theorem ``$\mathrm{posterior} \propto \mathrm{likelihood} \times \mathrm{prior} $," the posterior of the $\mu$ and $\sigma^2$ parameters under the NIG prior is